bmlanguage/bml/documentation.md

 *   **Implicit Type Conversions with `as`:** Type conversions between related data types (integers of the same sign or to floats) using `as` keyword enhance readability while enforcing type safety.
 Signed to unsigned integer conversions are not implicit.
 *   **Inline Conditional Assignments:** Compact syntax using `if(condition) value1 else value2` for conditional assignments.
 *   **Short Lambda functions:** Short lambda functions using `parameter => expression` simplify function declarations.
 *    **Implicit Register Declarations:** CAMs can omit register type when defining conceptual registers.
 *   **Concise Region Definition:** Single-field data regions can be defined as `dataRegion MyData dataType myVariable;`.
 *   **Compile-Time String Processing:** Intrinsic functions like `stringLength()`, `stringReverse()`, `stringSub()`, `stringEquals()`, `stringConcat()`, and `stringToInt()` are supported at compile time.
+*    **Compile-Time String Formatting:** The function `formatString(StringLiteral format, arguments...)` can be used to create new formatted string literals at compile time.
+*    **Compile-Time Bitfield Operations:** Functions like `bitExtract`, and `bitInsert` allow manipulating bitfields of an integer at compile time.
+*   **Compile-Time Bitmasks:** Constant bit masks can be defined using the `bitmask` keyword and compile-time expressions.
+*   **Customizable Literals:** CAMs can register custom literal suffixes to parse and use them in a specific way (e.g., `10_us`).
+*   **Compile-Time Enum Literals:** Enums are evaluated at compile time when used in a compile-time context.
 *   **First Class Code Blocks:** Code blocks can be passed as function parameters for improved code composability.
 *   **Implicit Return Type for Single Expression Functions:** Single-expression functions can omit return type, inferred from the expression.
 *   **Type attributes:** Type attributes can be defined using `#` as a prefix.
+*  **Implicit scoped pointers:** If the compiler can determine that a pointer variable cannot escape the lexical scope, the `scoped` attribute can be omitted.
+*  **Implicit `this` Parameter:** The `this` parameter is automatically added to struct and union method declarations.
 *   **Explicit Control and Developer Responsibility:** BML puts control in the hands of the developer.
 While providing high-level abstraction, BML gives explicit control over low-level aspects.
 The programmer is responsible for correct feature usage, optimal performance, and safety.
 Users are responsible for selecting correct CAMs and error handling.
 The compiler and CAMs attempt to report errors whenever possible.

 **BML is *not* intended to be:**